-The advantages are many and today I have six: 1) the possibility of enriching our work using a multimedia language and in that way offering to our readers, now transforming in users, a different experience approaching our content.
+The advantages are many, and today I have six: 1) the possibility of enriching our work using a multimedia language and in that way offering to our readers, now transforming in users, a different experience approaching our content.
 It is not the same to write that the street was full of people than showing them how it really was.
 2) There are no spatial limits from our subject-matters, we can write as much as we can in the way and time that we want.

-This point is relevant because we don’t need to have a 9000 words text for publishing, it is a matter of having a calendar and planning a set of post centered on specific ideas.
+This point is relevant because we don’t need to have a 9000 words text for publishing; it is a matter of having a calendar and planning a set of post centered on specific ideas.
 The process of writing gets more natural and fluid.
 In fact, this is more than just the process of writing: publishing constantly, instead of waiting for the times of an editorial, allows us to put in circulation our thoughts faster.

 3) We can do (almost) everything by ourselves.
-We have total control of the writting and publisshing processes.
+We have total control of the writing and publishing processes.
 Nowadays, creating and maintaining a digital site is relatively easy.
 Hiring a Content Management System like WordPress, for instance, does not require a high level of expertise.
 4) The prices for using those services are affordable —or even those are free— and 5) the possibilities of getting a big audience are high.

 I know that one of the advantages of publishing in a journal is that journals already have a community of readers, but we also can have the same.
-Of course, that won’t happen in a day or two, but certainly, it is totally reachable on the time.
-Having a good amount of content in our blog is perhaps the first step for forging our own group of users, but this is also 6) a great way of organizing our own work.
+Of course, that won’t happen in a day or two, but indeed, it is reachable on time.
+Having a good amount of content in our blog is perhaps the first step for forging our group of users, but this is also 6) a great way of organizing our own work.
 We can not just compile our publications but also we link them to others, as well as categorizing and permanently updating them.

 7) As urban researchers being digital also means accessing to our locations in different ways.
 The possibilities of exploring a place acquire a new level.
 Through the digital, we can enrich our ethnographies including new spaces, new actors and, of course, new connections.
-In my case, working digital is allowing me to discover those other Times Square that are beyond the physical limits of the area around the intersection of Broadway and Seventh Avenue.
+In my case, working digital is allowing me to discover those other Times Squares that are beyond the physical limits of the area around the intersection of Broadway and Seventh Avenue.